How to estimate a paint job

 Get a tape measure or a laser measurement device, then measure the paint area.
 For example, here’s how you would estimate your paint costs according to the area size.

-Whether you’re working alone or hiring a team to help you, you’ll need to calculate the labour cost.
+Whether you’re working alone or hiring a team to help you, you’ll need to calculate the labor cost.
 Painters may charge per square foot, by the hour, or per day.
+Learn more from our painter salary guide.

-Expect to pay more for labour if the painting job will take some extra work and materials, such as:
+Expect to pay more for labor if the painting job will take some extra work and materials, such as:

 - Extensive prep work (e.g., peeling woodwork that needs to be fixed, paint stripping, and unfastening fixtures)